TrashGuyAnimations/TrashGuy/README.rst

     vim ~/.vimrc

-- Add these lines to the file:
+- Add these lines to the file if they don't exist:

 .. code-block::